Backendless/ui-builder-library/components/bl-transitions-component/README.md

 <img alt="Add component on page" src="./example-images/add_on_page.jpg" width="900" />

 ### Adding component in the transitions pod:
+> 🔴 **IMPORTANT**: If you add any Image component, set its width and height.
+This is generally good practice for all images on a website

 <img alt="Add component in transitions" src="./example-images/add_component_in_transitions.jpg" width="900" />